cosmos/sdk-tutorials/academy/3-my-own-chain/game-forfeit.md

 </CodeGroup>

-List them again after 2, 3, 4, and 5 minutes.
+List them again after two, three, four, and five minutes.
 You should see games `1` and `2` disappear, and game `3` being forfeited by Alice, i.e. `red` Bob wins:

 <CodeGroup>